Functions for formatting numeric values for consistent display in reports.

 Details

-`frmt` was originally really just a wrapper for the formatC
+`frmt` was originally really just a wrapper for the formatC.
+It has

 extended functionality now as I have found common uses cases.